-As you can imagine, this entire process to make glass, especially using virgin materials, takes up a lot of time, energy and resources.
+As you can imagine, this entire process of making glass, especially using virgin materials, takes up a lot of time, energy, and resources.

 A lot of the furnaces used to create glass also run on fossil fuels, thus creating a lot of pollution.

 The total fossil fuel energy consumed to make glass in North America, primary energy demand (PED), averaged to 16.6 megajoule (MJ) per 1 kilogram (kg) of container glass produced.

 The global warming potential (GWP), aka climate change, averaged to 1.25 MJ per 1 kg of container glass produced.

 These numbers encompass every stage of the packaging life cycle for glass.

 If you’re wondering, a megajoule (MJ) is a unit of energy equivalent to one million joules.

 A property’s gas usage is measured in megajoules and is recorded using a gas meter.

 To put the carbon footprint measurements I gave into perspective a little better, 1 liter of gasoline is equal to 34.8 megajoules, High Heating Value (HHV).

 In other words, it takes less than a liter of gasoline to make 1 kg of glass.